 More than the usual invitation for tea

-She quickly became the most photographed donkey in Jordan and I was received even more hospitably everywhere.
+She quickly became the most photographed donkey in Jordan.
+And I was received even more hospitably everywhere.
 We ate a lot of flat bread, humus, yogurt, olives and in the villages we feasted on falafel.
-Almost everyone I met also owned a donkey and I was regularly asked to trade or sell Yustra.
-A man was just fitting 18 goats into a van when he dropped everything to admire Yustra.
+Almost everyone I met also owned a donkey.
+They regularly asked me to trade or sell Yustra.
+On one occasion, a man was just fitting 18 goats into a van when he dropped everything to admire Yustra.
 But she belonged to me, she was not for sale.
 I took many bedouine on endless donkey rides on her.

 Angels on the Way